jprumekso/crudite/README.md

 ## CRUD

-To perform the crud operation, we simply just call the available crud method on the variable that bind to the Crudite.
+To perform CRUD, we simply call the available crud method on the Crudite instance.
 In our example above, it's the `db`.

 ### Create

-To create an entry we need to pass the table name (string) as the first argument and an object with a property named data that contain the key-value pair for each table column as second argument:
+To create an entry we need to pass the table name (string) as the first argument and an object with a property named data - that contain the key-value pair for each table column - as second argument:

 ```js
 db.create("table", { data: { column1: "value", column2: "value" } })